Lyons Law Group Blog

 February 18, 2026

 When a person passes away owning property in more than one state, their estate may need to go through more than one probate process.
 In Florida, this additional legal proceeding is known as ancillary probate.
 While it often applies to out-of-state residents, Florida ancillary probate can still affect heirs, beneficiaries, and executors in significant ways.
-Understanding what ancillary probate is

 Read More